 You Can Get Your DNA Tested At An NFL Game.
 Should You?

-Depending on who you ask, finding out whether your genes make you a better athlete or give you healthier skin may be as easy as swabbing your cheeks for a DNA test on your way into a football game.
-But others say these "wellness" tests marketed directly to consumers are modern snake oil – worthless, or even misleading.
+Depending on whom you ask, finding out whether your genes make you a better athlete or give you healthier skin may be as easy as swabbing your cheeks for a DNA test on your way into a football game.
+But others say these "wellness" tests marketed directly to consumers are modern snake oil — worthless, or even misleading.

 On Monday, the Food and Drug Administration gave a boost to direct-to-consumer genetic testing, when it announced plans to streamline its approval process.